Let us be your guide.

 Be sure to book your rooms in advance.
 In addition to hotels, motels and B&B’s there are also several local accommodations available on VRBo.com and Airbnb.com.
-This year’s Lodging Hosts are Outside Inn, Broad Street Inn, and Inn Town Campground.
+This year’s Lodging Hosts are Outside Inn, Inn Town Campground, and the Gold Miners Inn

 For more information about lodging, dining, and recreation in Nevada County please visit the following sites: